CameronSquires/ping-pong/README.md

 # ping pong
+** NOTE ** - YOU MUST INSTALL PYGAME IN ORDER FOR THIS GAME TO WORK.

  You can change VEL, ANGLE, SCORELIMIT, STARTWAIT and FPS to your liking.
  Default score limit (win condition, SCORELIMIT) is 10.
  Default starting wait time (STARTWAIT) is 1500ms.